 HPN has developed a Quality Improvement ("QI") Program that is reviewed annually and updated as needed.
 The goal of the program is that continuous quality improvement will be achieved at all levels of the organization to assist in attaining HPN's Mission, Vision and Values.
-The QI Program covers both clinical and non-clinical care and services for our populations.
+The QI Program covers both clinical and non-clinical care and services for our populations and provides the foundation for HPN and Medical Group QI activities.